br8kpoint/DLMP3/README.md

     "botOwner": "your_user_id_here",
     "statusChannel": "channel_id",
     "voiceChannel": "voice_channel_id"
+    "mode":"sequential",
+    "playlist":"playlist_directory_to_load_at_start_up"
 }
 ```

 Add your own audio files using the mp3 file extension to the `music` folder.

+You can organize them in subdirectories and the directory names will become playlists.

+You can also load lyrics in text files of the same name as the mp3 files only they have the extension .txt and the singalong command will display the luryics for the song in the `statusChannel`

 Launch the bot using `node bot.js` in terminal.